 Approaching the task of choosing a data storage vendor can be a difficult one.
 From supported platforms to connectivity, company viability to disaster recovery, there are countless variables involved in deciding which company fits your business’ needs.
 Below are a few questions to get you started on the journey to choosing the perfect data storage vendor.

 What is the upgrade timeline?

 Data vendor approaches to upgrades will likely vary.
-Some vendors prefer to complete small array upgrades on a regular basis while others will replace all equipment after a certain number of years.
-Your upgrade storage plan should be contingent on your company’s needs and goals, and should be non-disruptive to your IT process.
+Some vendors prefer to complete small array upgrades regularly while others will replace all equipment after a certain number of years.
+Your upgrade storage plan should be contingent on your company’s needs and goals and should be non-disruptive to your IT process.